coder/docs/admin/workspace-management/ssh-access.md

 ```

 > **For Cloudflare users:** Cloudflare's **proxied** mode does _not_ support
 > SSH.
-If you're using Cloudflare for SSL, add your certificates to your cluster
+If you're using Cloudflare for TLS, add your certificates to your cluster
 > and use the **DNS only** mode to allow SSH.